Lcfvs/anticore/readme.md

   // retrieving the same embedded element in the document const current = document.querySelector(selector)

+  // replacing the embedded element by the new one current.parentNode.replaceChild(element, current)

   if (selector === 'title') {
     // updating the history
     history.pushState({}, element.innerHTML, url)
+  } else {
+    window.scrollTo(0, 0)
   }

-  // replacing the embedded element by the new one current.parentNode.replaceChild(element, current)
 })
 ```